 - The eastern and central anomalies are associated with a newly defined extensive granite intrusive that appears to intrude the Celia Shear at the contact between western sedimentary units and eastern mafic units.

 Future Exploration Activities

-The Horse Well JV is planning to re-commence exploration programs in the March Quarter 2017 and will focus on infill drilling of the new Celia Shear anomalies.
+The Horse Well JV is focused on continuing to review the main Mineral Resource areas in the June Quarter 2019 and will focus on defining infill drilling programmes that can add further Resources.